-The Plus HRP Polymer anti-Mouse kit is designed for the qualitative detection of antigens in fixed paraffinembedded tissue sections, in frozen tissue sections, and in cytological samples.
-It was developed for use in combination with monoclonal primary antibodies and sera obtained from mice.
-The reagent can be used for examining tissues fixed in different solutions, e.g. formalin (neutrally buffered), B5, Bouin, ethanol, or HOPE.
+The Plus HRP One-Step Polymer anti-Mouse/Rabbit is designed for the qualitative detection of antigens in fixed paraffin-embedded tissue sections, in frozen tissue sections, and in cytological samples.
+It was developed for use in combination with mono- and polyclonal primary antibodies and sera obtained from mice or rabbit.
+The kit can be used for examining tissues fixed in different solutions, e.g. formalin (neutrally buffered), B5, Bouin, ethanol, or HOPE.